bendiknesbo/FreshMvvmExtensions/readme.md

 # How to install
 TODO: Will create an extension on the visual studio market or something.
-For now: Run VSIXProject1-project in visual studio to open an Experimental Instance of visual studio with the template installed.
+For now: Run FreshMvvmNewItemExt-project in visual studio to open an Experimental Instance of visual studio with the template installed.
 (Requires Visual Studio Extension SDK)

 # How to use
 * Right-click the PCL-project-root -> "Add" -> "New Item..."